2021

 Specializes In

-FICTION: Chick Lit, Commercial Fiction, Family Saga, GLBT, Humor/Satire, Literary Fiction, Thrillers/Suspense, Upmarket Women's Fiction
+FICTION: Commercial Fiction, Family Saga, LGBTQIA+, Humor/Satire, Literary Fiction, Romance, Thrillers/Suspense

 Considers